alfaslash/XiaomiSDKTools/README.md

 Simply reinstall them using the Reinstaller module when connected in ADB mode.
 In case the Reinstaller module is disabled because your device doesn't support it, you must perform a factory reset.

-### The app is called Xiaomi ADB/Fastboot Tools.
+### The app is called Xiaomi SDK Tools.
 Does that mean that it only works with Xiaomi devices?

 ADB and Fastboot are universal interfaces on Android but some of the algorithms and methods of the app are specific to Xiaomi devices, so mostly yes.